ai4os/ai4-docs/source/howtos/train/cvat.rst

 Annotating a dataset is a very time consuming task, so having automated backups is a must.

-In AI4OS, we support multiple ways to backup your annotations.
+In the platform, we support multiple ways to backup your annotations.
-All those backup are saved in the :doc:`AI4OS storage </reference/storage>` under ``ai4os-storage/tools/cvat``.
+All those backup are saved in the :doc:`Storage </reference/storage>` under ``ai4os-storage/tools/cvat``.

 To avoid collapsing your storage quota, we adapt the backup schedule to the backup size (ie. lighter backups are made more frequently).
 The performed backups are: